 Hydrotherapy utilises the properties of water.
 To ensure safety and appropriate treatment, hydrotherapy should be carried out by appropriately qualified and trained hydrotherapist’s to improve an animal’s function in a purpose built, and suitably heated hydrotherapy pool.
-All dogs require veterinary consent prior to their first swim, this form can be downloaded from this page (see link above)
+All dogs require veterinary consent prior to their first swim, this form can be downloaded (needs link).

 Benefits of hydrotherapy

 The benefits of hydrotherapy depend very much on how the hydrotherapy treatment is carried out.
 For some dogs simply floating or swimming gently in water can relieve pain and inflammation.
 For others more vigorous exercise is used to increase the use of limbs, increase muscle bulk and tone, and strengthen the support for joints.
 Especially after surgery or injury hydrotherapy can allow earlier return to normal use.